smartcontractkit/crec-sdk/README.md

 - Supporting various signature algorithms beyond traditional ECDSA
 - Abstracting away account management while maintaining security

-## How CRELib solves it: An overview
+## How CRE Connect SDK solves it: An overview

-CRELib is a client library for the Chainlink Runtime Environment (CRE), designed to facilitate the development of applications that interact with onchain data and services.
+CRE Connect SDK is a client library for the Chainlink Runtime Environment (CRE), designed to facilitate the development of applications that interact with onchain data and services.

-The CRELib integrates with the following capabilities of CRE Connect:
+The CRE Connect SDK integrates with the following capabilities of CRE Connect:

 - **Receiving verifiable events** from the blockchain with high assurance of the event's authenticity.
 Events can come from well-known services where they are decoded and decorated with extensive metadata, or they can be received from any smart contract, with decoding handled by the application.
 - **Sending operations** to the blockchain using an account abstraction model.
 This allows an operation to contain a batch of transactions, have gas sponsorship, and use a wider variety of signature algorithms.